junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 "Join us," Anakin ignores his quiet uneasiness, flame of enthusiasm burning in his eyes.
 "Join us to free the people, fight against the unfairness, the Emperor, gives people the freedom back."

 "Or what?"
-Obi-Wan takes a step back, distancing himself from the boy, shooting a quick glance at the surrounding again.
-Some people are fidgeting, hiding their hands behind their back, in a way as if they're gripping at something.
+Obi-Wan takes a step back, distancing himself from the boy, shooting a quick glance at the surrounding people again.
+Some people are fidgeting, hiding their hands behind their backs, in a way as if they're gripping at something.
 Weapons, perhaps?
 Obi-Wan speculates.
 "Are you trying to imprison me or something?"

 Anakin shakes his head with a small hint of frustration.
 "I wouldn't dare.
 In fact, I was just thinking if I fail on this bet, then that's the end of this, of me anyway.
 You may take me in all you want, and I'll just... get killed by the Empire or something."